 One fact rarely spoken of by companies that manufacture color enhancing fish food is there are limitations as to how much we can influence the color of the fish.
 Feeding over and above this point is a total waste for the purpose of increasing color.
 The limits vary amongst fish, but it does indicate that an aquarium diet consisting of only color enhancing foods is not necessary for ultimate coloration, and may even be detrimental if they cause an imbalance.

 Note: Commercial color enhancing foods (flakes and pellets) have been known to tint aquarium water.
 I know an experienced breeder who was perplexed at why his water appeared ‘dirty’ all the time.
-He called the water supply department, did extra changes, etc, but could not figure it out.
-Then it hit him, he’d started using color enhancing fish food recently.
+He called the water supply department, did extra water changes, etc, but could not figure it out.
+Then, he realized he’d started using color enhancing fish food recently.
 He cut back on it and his water was clear again.

 If you’d like to try your hand at pulling this information together into homemade fish food, please check out our gelatin fish food recipe for fish, snails and shrimp.